MariSelvi03/Bakery-System/README.md

 # Bakery System

-This project demonstrates the use of various design patterns in a bakery system.
-The following design patterns are implemented:
+The DeliciousDesignPatterns project demonstrates how to implement various design patterns in Java.
+The project uses a bakery system as the context, showcasing how these patterns can be applied to solve common design problems.
+The following design patterns are implemented :

 - **Behavioral Design Patterns**
   - Observer Pattern